A Brief History

 We wish all of our valued readers and their friends and families a wonderful and happy Winter Solstice!
 Enjoy all the other related holidays that occur this season and by all means drive safely!!!
 For those with Seasonal Affective Disorder (SAD), take heart in knowing that every day from now until the Summer Solstice each day will have a bit more sunlight.
 Enjoy!

-Questions for Students (and others): Did you know what the Solstice and Equinox are?
+Question for students (and subscribers): Did you know what the Solstice and Equinox are?
 Did you ever hear that Christmas was arbitrarily given a date to compete with pagan solstice celebrations?
 What is your favorite winter holiday?
 Would you like to see a national holiday for the Winter Solstice?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!